 For the Christian, death is not the last word.
 Christ’s death and resurrection proclaim victory!
 Jesus calls His disciples to follow Him through death to life.
 That journey begins in the death and resurrection that happens in Holy Baptism.
 The burial rites take the Christian on the last steps of this journey to the resurrection of the body and life everlasting.

 (adapted from The Lutheran Service Book, Agenda)

-It is the practice of Saint John’s Lutheran Church to provide Christian Funerals for all members of our congregation and those Christians who regularly worship with us.
+It is the practice of Saint John’s Lutheran Church to provide Christian Funerals for all members of our congregation in good standing and those Christians who regularly worship with us.
 Dependent upon circumstance and schedule, a pastor of Saint John’s Lutheran Church may be available to provide a funeral service at one of our local funeral homes for a Christian who is not connected to Saint John’s Lutheran Church.

 Only the called and ordained pastor(s) of the congregation will conduct funerals at St. John’s with few exceptions.